-In order to make Study Abroad possible for all students, we need your help as professors, advisors, and mentors, as you have a strong influence on their academic decision-making.
-International Programs – Study Abroad considers you to be some of our strongest allies, and we want to work with you to increase and diversify our opportunities and also to recruit students who may not have previously considered Study Abroad.
+In order to make study abroad possible for all students, we need your help as professors, advisors, and mentors, as you have a strong influence on their academic decision-making.
+The Office of Global Education considers you to be some of our strongest allies, and we want to work with you to increase and diversify our opportunities and also to recruit students who may not have previously considered study abroad.
 By working together, we can assist students in finding programs that will fit within their academic plans, challenge them academically, and provide them with life-changing experiences.

-Contact International Programs – Study Abroad to schedule a time for our staff to visit your class and talk about Study Abroad.
+Contact the Office of Global Education to schedule a time for our staff to visit your class and talk about study abroad.
 We can keep it brief — five to 10 minutes — or, if you’d be interested, we can do a longer presentation.
 Simply send us an email (email@example.com) with the date/time you’d like us to come, location, number of students, and any particulars you’d like us to highlight.
 We can make it as general or specific as you’d like.

 Study Abroad Fair

 Encourage students to visit the Study Abroad Fair at the beginning of each semester.
-It’s a great place for them to learn about program offerings, speak with International Programs – Study Abroad Staff and recently returned students, learn about scholarships and financial aid, and more.
+It’s a great place for them to learn about program offerings, speak with Global Education staff and recently returned students, learn about scholarships and financial aid, and more.
 Faculty and staff are always welcome to stop in and gather information as well.
 There are also smaller info sessions and events on campus that students can take advantage of as well.

 Browse program offerings and learn about what opportunities might best suit your students.
 Not sure what might work best for your student/advisee?
-Reach out to International Programs – Study Abroad — we’re happy to answer any questions, or if you’d like us to join you and your student for an advising appointment we are happy to help.
+Reach out to the Office of Global Education — we’re happy to answer any questions, or if you’d like us to join you and your student for an advising appointment we are happy to help.

 Serve as a mentor for students applying for large, national scholarships.
 Often they can get overwhelmed with the application process for a large scholarship, but having some support can make a tremendous difference in both their comfort level and in the quality of their application.
-Contact International Programs – Study Abroad for more information.
+Contact the Office of Global Education for more information.

 Propose a Faculty-led Program